 What we do

 NYLPI’s Health Justice work brings a racial equity and immigrant justice focus to health care advocacy in New York City and State.
-We address the human rights crisis in immigration detention; operate a medical-legal-community partnership to increase access to healthcare in immigration detention; connect undocumented and uninsured immigrants with serious health conditions to state-funded Medicaid; advocate for healthcare coverage for all New Yorkers; attack dangerous housing conditions; and seek alternatives to police intervention for people experiencing mental health crises.
+We address the human rights crisis in immigration detention; operate a medical-legal-community partnership to increase access to healthcare in immigration detention; connect undocumented and uninsured immigrants with serious health conditions to state-funded Medicaid through our UndocuCare campaign; advocate for healthcare coverage for all New Yorkers; attack dangerous housing conditions; and seek alternatives to police intervention for people experiencing mental health crises.
 We engage our community partners in our work and seek to lift up the voices of people most directly affected and to follow their lead.
 We believe health justice impacts all parts of New Yorkers’ lives.

 If you are a person with a serious health condition, and you are: uninsured; in immigration detention; living in unhealthy housing; or denied language access at hospitals – we may be able to help OR we may be able to provide legal assistance.
 Please call (212) 244-4664, Monday to Friday, 10:00 a.m. – 3:00 p.m.

 Stay up to date

 Get updates on our cases and campaigns, and join us in taking action for justice…